w3f/Grants-Program/applications/clover_bridge.md

 * https://github.com/clover-network/ethereum-spv-backend

-* API repo is for fetching merkle path (SPV proof) data from Ethereum. @danielimkk is responsible for this repository.
+This API repo is for fetching merkle path (SPV proof) data from Ethereum. @danielimkk is responsible for this repository.

 * https://github.com/clover-network/clover-spv-backend